elf4j/elf4j-provider/README.md

 The default minimum output level is `TRACE`, which can be configured on global, package, or individual class level of the caller classes.
 The default severity level of a logger instance from `Logger.instance()` is `INFO`, which is not
 configurable: Use the ELF4J [API](https://github.com/elf4j/elf4j#logging-service-interface-and-access-api) to switch `Logger` levels per application needs.

 **Writer**

 Supports multiple writers; a log entry will be output by each writer once per configuration.
 Each writer can have individual configurations on minimum output level, format pattern, and type of out stream (stdout/err/auto).
 However, given the comprehensive support on writer patterns and various minimum output levels per caller classes, more than one stream writer is rarely necessary.

 **Output Format Pattern**

-* timestamp: Format configurable per Java `DateTimeFormatter` [pattern syntax](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns), default to ISO local datetime
+* `timestamp`: Format configurable per Java `DateTimeFormatter` [pattern syntax](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns), default to ISO local datetime
-* level: Length configurable, default to full length
+* `level`: Length configurable, default to full length
-* thread: Option of thread name or id, default to name
+* `thread`: Option of `name` or `id`, default to name
-* class: Option of simple, full, or compressed (only the first letter for a package segment), default to full
+* `class`: Option of `simple`, `full`, or `compressed` (only the first letter for a package segment), default to `full`
-* method: No configuration options, simple method name
+* `method`: No configuration options, simple method name
-* file name: No configuration options, simple file name
+* `filename`: No configuration options, simple file name
-* line number: No configuration options, where the log is issued in the file
+* `linenumber`: No configuration options, where the log is issued in the file
-* log message: No configuration options, always prints user message, and exception stack trace if any
+* `message`: No configuration options, always prints user message, and exception stack trace if any
-* json: Options to include thread (name, id) and caller (method, line number, file name) details and pretty-print the JSON string, default is no thread/caller detail and the minified single-line format
+* `json`: Options of `caller-thread` and `caller-detail` - to include caller thread (name and id) and stack details ( class, method, filename, linenumber); also option of `pretty` - indent the JSON text to more readable format.
+Default is no thread/caller detail and the minified single-line format

 **Output samples**